Cider and Perry Trials 2020 Cancelled

 There are also draught classes for novices, that is, anyone who is new to cider and perry making, having made it for 3 years or less and having not won a prize at any previous Big Apple event.
 Novices may make up to two entries, one in each novice class.
 You may not make entries in both Novice and Main classes*.
 Absolute novices are welcome.

-All tables have now been booked.
+All sales tables have now been taken.